 - UV rays – Epoxy is never used for concrete driveway resurfacing projects because it turns yellowish when exposed to the UV rays of the sun.
 The driveway would be better off with a stamped concrete overlay.

-- High VOC – When wet, epoxy gives off an odor and fume that is quite unpleasant which is why proper protective gear is required when installing this material.
+- High VOC – When wet, epoxy coatings give off an odor and fume that is quite unpleasant which is why proper protective gear is required when installing this material.
 Surrounding plants also need to be moved prior to application to keep it protected from any harmful effect of epoxy.

 - Slippery – The smooth polished surface of an epoxy floor can get quite slippery when wet.
 If you want to increase traction, a fine aggregate or a special non-skid sealer can be considered.
 Consult a pro for appropriate solutions.